Excited states of coherent harmonic qubits with long-range photon coupling and dissipation: Method and results

+Fig.\ \ref{spectrum} shows the energy spectrum, computed with \texttt{QuTiP}, of the simple benchmark system of Fig.\ \ref{4ho-locale} (four oscillators coupled strongly to their first neighbors and all weakly coupled to an external one).
+Each blue dot represents an energy eigenvalue.
+The $y$-axis gives the energy scale, the $x$-axis the progressive eigenvalue number.
+Several degenerate or almost-degenerate eigenvalues can be noticed; the exact energy values are listed in the caption of Fig.\ \ref{4ho-locale}.
+The arrows denote transitions whose energy differences correspond to peaks in the excitation probability of the external oscillator Q, i.e.\ peaks observed in simulation runs with a cycle over the frequency of Q. The colors of the arrows only help in relating each transition to its energy difference, written in the same color.

 All this shows that the information on the excited states obtained with this method is in general not complete.
 The peaks observed, however, do represent real transition probabilities, including crucial coherence properties, which are very important for the system under consideration.
+It is possible to plot the occupation of the levels as a function of time in correspondence to the frequencies of the peaks, confirming the existence of damped oscillations with frequency dependent on the coupling $\varepsilon_Q$.